The Hawaii Guide to Section 8 Housing

 Applicants who apply for Section 8 in Hawaii when a waiting list is open will receive a letter within 10 days of the list closing, letting them know if they are on the list.
 This information is not available by phone before the end of the 10 days.

-According to the Hawai’i Public Housing Authority, the wait time to receive housing vouchers is two to seven years or longer.
+According to the Hawai’i Public Housing Authority, the wait time to receive housing vouchers can be two to seven years or longer.
 During this time, people can call the HPHA to check on the status of their applications.

 How To Qualify for Section 8 in Hawaii

-Families qualify for Section 8 if they meet the income, citizenship, and behavioral requirements of the program.
+Qualifying for Section 8 in Hawaii requires meeting financial, citizenship, and behavioral standards.
 However, PHAs give priority to households with a disabled family member between the ages of 18 and 62.

 To receive priority, applicants must submit evidence of the family member’s disability.
 This documentation could include an award letter from the Social Security Administration or a certified form from a medical professional.
 The family also must meet the requirements for an apartment of a certain size.